-No matter which Sensitive Group you may fall in, you should be diligent in your awareness of the air quality and protect yourself accordingly.
+No matter which Sensitive Group you may fall in, you should be aware of the air quality and protect yourself accordingly.

 StyleSEAL Filter Choices

-We have combined the AQI with our recommended filter for each level based on whether you are sensitive or not.
-We have taken breath-ability and your comfort into consideration.
-We want you to be inclined to wear your StyleSEAL mask even when the air is in the Yellow or Orange level.
+We have combined the AQI with our recommended filter based on whether you are sensitive or not.
+We have taken breath-ability and comfort into consideration.
+We recommend you wear your StyleSEAL mask even when the AQI is in the Yellow or Orange level.